FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 Let's add our authorization code now that our tests fail because they are expecting certain unauthorized requests to return `:forbidden`.

 There are two places we could put the code that checks the token.
 We could add it to the `Messages` controller.
-Or we could add it to `Application` controller.
+Or we could add it to the `Application` controller.
 This latter choice would enforce authorization for all requests.
 Since we are building an API that should never be accessed without authorization, we should protect all our resources.
 If and when we need to distinguish between different claims (for instance, we may want to have some APIs only accessible for users with the `ADMIN` role), we can refactor and move the verification code to different controllers.

 Here's the authorization code for the `app/controllers/application_controller.rb` file: